SAP/openui5-docs/docs/OData_Operations_b54f789.md

 You can use the parameters of a deferred operation binding inside an XML view.

 The parameters are addressed by the path prefix "$Parameter".
-This can either be done by binding each parameter to the path prefix "$Parameter" \(Option 1\) or by having an outer binding with a "$Parameter" path \(Option 2\).
+This can either be done by binding each control property via the path prefix "$Parameter" \(Option 1\) or by having an outer binding with a "$Parameter" path \(Option 2\).

 > Note:
 > The path "$Parameter" must not be added directly to the path of a deferred operation binding.
 A deferred operation binding is identified by an ellipsis at the end of the path.
 >
 >

-This is how to bind each parameter individually:
+This is how to bind each property without a "$Parameter" context:

 **View:**